metaproxy-technologies/minimal-mistakes/README.md

 # This repository is
-Branch of upstream of Minimal Mistakes.
+Branch of Minimal Mistakes.

-## Changes from upstream
+## Changes on this branch.
 - Changed font-size to fit Japanese characters.
 - Enabled mermaid using Javascript, so that this theme can be used in Github pages.